'Jupiter's Legacy' Netflix Millarworld Series: Release Date, Plot, Cast & Trailer - What's on Netflix

 In the 1930s the first generation of Superheroes rose to prominence after receiving powers.
 Fast forward to the present day, the original heroes are revered as the elder guard.
 Meanwhile, the children of the fabled heroes are struggling to live up to their parent’s legacy and legendary feats.

 In May 2020, Mark Millar confirmed what comics would be covered in the Netflix series.
-He calls it a “combination” of Jupiter’s Legacy 1 and 2 plus Jupiter’s Circle 1 and 2.
+He calls it a “combination” of Jupiter’s Legacy one and two plus Jupiter’s Circle one and two.

 Is Netflix the owner of Jupiter’s Legacy?